atulya-singh/Playsmartly/README.md

 -  Donate their gear if they grow out of it (or decide to move to anther sport) and keep the community alive
 -   Purchase sports gear directly on our site

 This project is projected to launch by June 2024 and currently the front-end demo in the links below.
+I am working on the backend and the search engine for the website.
+My goal is to launch this within my school first and then withing my city.

 ### Tech Stack